Here’s Why Marketing is Important for a DPC Practice

-It starts with establishing a high-level of care and service, and then you can tap into the power of marketing to attract more patients.
+Here’s how you implement marketing strategies to grow a direct primary care practice; It starts with establishing a high-level of care and service, and then you can tap into the power of marketing to attract more patients.
 Here’s my take on why marketing is important, whether you’re an established DPC practice or a physician thinking about starting one, and what marketing channels you should consider.

 So, what exactly is marketing?